EzraMachoka/projectphase1/readme.md

 ### Details Display
 - Users can see diver details for a given driver by clicking on the driver name on the list provided on the landing page.
+- The app fetches the image of the driver's car.

 ## Usage

 1. Download the repository to locally host it or even clone it.
 2. Ensure you have a local web server set up to serve the files.
 3. Place the db.json` file in the root directory.Don't forget to have Postman locally hosted.Download the web version.
-Run the http://localhost:3000/Constructor  command first to fetch the first driver details for the constructor whose detailsis supposed to be displayed.
+Run the http://localhost:3000/Constructors  command first to fetch the first driver details for the constructor whose detailsis supposed to be displayed.
-4. Open the web app in a web browser using the server's URL.
+4. Open the web app in a web browser using the server's URL,most preferrably Chrome.
-5. The web app will display the home page by default that contains the app banner.
+5. The web app will display the home page by default that contains the app banner .
 6. Click on  the  driver eg Lewis Hamilton and his stats will appear in the card at the center.